 For each subject studied at Bond University, you will have access to multiday intensive workshops.
-You will be able to prepare for and consolidate your learning from the intensive workshops in your own time, using a range of online learning resources.
-Further, you will have the opportunity to deepen your learning by submitting up to 3 different forms of assessment over the 12-week semester.
+You will be able to prepare for and consolidate your learning from the intensive workshops in your own time, using a range of interactive online learning resources.
+Further, you will have the opportunity to deepen your learning by submitting up to 3 different forms of assessment over the 12-week semester, some of which will be able to focus on your own workplace topic.
+Specifically, you will be supported to better understand and critically improve an aspect of your practice.

 *The Master of Healthcare Innovations Single Subject Offerings do not meet student visa requirements for International students.